kylemathenia/Rock-Climbing-Rope-Drag-Simulator/README.md

 [Download the app here.](https://drive.google.com/drive/folders/1RlB62WuX6S0meE5I-VndAh5ffYyT69KE)

 There are Matlab and Python versions.
-Run the Python version from command prompt due to Matplotlib backend.

 Matplotlib version 3.2.2.
 Matplotlib version 3.3 will not work.
 Used old version due to Pyinstaller constraint.